 Good thing I checked; I almost didn't.
 And yes, my books, room, and general corner of the neighbourhood were still intact so I did not "pay for it" for years – this time.
 So why share my idiocy with the world?

 When he came back to his disciples, he found them sound asleep.
 He said to Peter, “Can’t you stick it out with me a single hour?
 Stay alert; be in prayer so you don’t wander into temptation without even knowing you’re in danger.
 There is a part of you that is eager, ready for anything in God.
 But there’s another part that’s as lazy as an old dog sleeping by the fire.”
 Matthew 26:40-41, The Message

 There are a slew of amazing verses about the power of fire; I even posted a blog entry a few weeks ago about the particular positive power of a kind of fire, but a lazy dog sleeping TOO close to it isn't a particularly positive imagery.
 At one particular time in my life, I was dealing with an enticing situation, and I asked a close friend, "Do you think I'm playing with fire?"
-She said, "Not yet, but the candle is most definitely lit."
+Her absolutely brilliant and convicting response was, "Not yet, Anj, but the candle is most definitely lit."